zenml-io/zenml/docs/book/how-to/trigger-pipelines/use-templates-dashboard.md

 ## Create a template

-In order to create a template over the dashboard, go to your pipelines page and switch over to the templates tab:
+In order to create a template over the dashboard, go a pipeline run that you executed on a remote stack (i.e. at least a remote orchestrator, artifact store, and container registry):

 ![Create Templates on the dashboard](../../.gitbook/assets/run-templates-create-1.png)

-You can click `+ New Template`, give it a name and choose a pipeline and run to create a template.
+Click on `+ New Template`, give it a name and click `Create`:

-{% hint style="warning" %}
-You need to select **a pipeline run that was executed on a remote stack** (i.e. at least a remote orchestrator, artifact store, and container registry)
-{% endhint %}

 ![Template Details](../../.gitbook/assets/run-templates-create-2.png)